Home / For staff / Community for Change

 A dynamic and vibrant Community for Change relies on everyone taking part in shared spaces that we’ve created to reflect and share with each other.

-We encourage you to become part of our national community by talking in our Slack channel and following our mailing list.
+We encourage you to become part of our national community by talking in our Slack channel.
 Our Slack channel is #community-for-change in the National Centre for Atmospheric Science workplace.

 We want you to share feedback, tell each other about different experiences, and contribute to an informal learning space where everyone can help to shape future engagement activities at the National Centre for Atmospheric Science.